Nasheer-D/youtube-showcase/readme.txt

 == Screenshots ==
 1. Displays a responsive video gallery with thumbnail navigation created automatically during plugin setup
-2. Hides thumbnail navigation for devices with screen sizes below 768px
+2. Optionally hide thumbnail navigation for devices with screen sizes below 768px.
+Enable/disable from settings.
 3. Displays a 4 column responsive video grid gallery created automatically during plugin setup
 4. Each video resides on its own page with WordPress comments enabled, optionally you could display Featured and Recent Sidebar Widgets
 5. Enter your videos using a simple and intuitive interface from admin video editor
-6. Pro Edition offers many advanced video management and display options
+6. YouTube Showcase Pro Edition offers many advanced video management,player configuration, and display options

 == Changelog ==
+= 1.3.0 =
+* Added ability to enable or disable thumbnail navigation for the screens less than 768px
+* Added ability to enable or disable video autoplay
+* Removed unnecessary CSS rules
 = 1.2.0 =
 * NEW Added Video thumbnail quality option for videos so that you can change the dimensions of thumbnails offered by YouTube.
 For example, you can use an image 4:3 ratio instead of default 16:9.
 However, you should stick to this ratio for all videos.
 * Fixed various CSS related issues